Post Remediation Verification (PRV)

 • Verification that containment remains intact at time of evaluation

-• Moisture re-evaluation of previously affected materials and areas
+• Moisture re-assessment of previously affected materials and areas

 • Environmental sampling when defined clearance objectives require it